-Personal Information Forms

-Each student must file a personal in-formation form with the Placement Office by mid-semester of the semester in which he expects to graduate.
+Personal Information Forms - Each student must file a personal information form with the Placement Office by midsemester of the semester in which he expects to graduate.

-Residence - Work counting toward the degree must be completed in the College as follows: (1) a total of at least thirty semester hours, (2) twenty-four of the last thirty semester hours, and (3) six semester hours of advanced courses in the main relation of the relation of the relation of the relation. major subject.
+Residence - Work counting toward the degree must be completed in the College as follows: (1) a total of at least thirty semester hours, (2) twenty-four of the last thirty semester hours, and (3) six semester hours of advanced courses in the major subject.

-Advanced Courses

-These are junior-senior or upper division courses and are designated by 3 or 4 as the second digit of the course number.
+Advanced Courses - These are juniorsenior or upper division courses and are designated by 3 or 4 as the second digit of the course number.

-Complete Courses

-In a required course extending through two semesters no credit is given toward a degree until both semesters have been completed.
+Complete Courses - In a required course extending through two semesters no credit is given toward a degree until both semesters have been completed.

-Government and History Required

-By action of the Legislature of the State of Texas, all students entering the College after September, 1954, and all students graduating after September 1, 1957 are required to complete six hours of work in government, covering the Federal and Texas Constitutions, Covernment 3210-3211.
-(Government 3211 not required of students who have completed four semes-ters of advanced R.O.T.C.)
+Government and History Required - Six semester hours of Government 3210-3211 and six semester hours of History 3101-3102 are required by Texas State law for completion of the Bachelor's Degree.
+Twelve semester hours of Military Science 3301, 3302, 3401, 3402 may be substituted for Covernment 2011.

+for Government 3211.

 By action of the State Legislature all students graduating from the College after July 1, 1956, must complete six hours of American History (three semester hours of which may be Texas History).

-Grade Point Average

-The student must make an average of at least two grade points per semester hour in all courses taken at the College.
+Grade Point Average - The student must make an average of at least two grade points per semester hour in all courses taken at the College.
 In the case of interdivisional or intradivisional transfers grades of F or WF will not be counted provided they were made prior to the first transfer.
-Grades of F or WFmade subsequent to the first transfer will be considered unless removed by repetition of the course.
+Grades of F or WF made subsequent to the first transfer will be considered unless removed by repetition of the course.

-One-Hour Courses

-All courses carrying only one hour of credit, except for those courses offered in the School of Mines and Engineering and Department of Military Science, arc subject to the following regulations:

-(1) These courses may not be used to satisfy the requirements for removal of proba-tion, (2) These courses may not be used in determining the requirements to maintain good scholastic standing, (3) Not more than eight of these one hour courses, exclusive of required courses in physical education and ROTC, may be used in ful-filling degree requirements, (4) These courses will not be used in compiling the honor roll.
+One-Hour Courses - All courses carrying only one hour of credit, except for those courses offered in the School of Mines and Engineering and Department of Military Science, are subject to the following regulations: (1) These courses may not be used to satisfy the requirements for removal of probation, (2) These courses may not be used in determining the requirements to maintain good scholastic standing, (3) Not more than eight of these one hour courses, exclusive of required courses in physical education and ROTC, may be used in fulfilling degree requirements, (4) These courses will not be used in compiling the honor roll.

-Second Degree

-No second bachelors degree will be conferred until the candidate has completed at least twenty-four semester hours at Texas Western College in addition to those counted toward the bachelor's de-gree requiring the higher number of se-mester hours of credit.
+Second Degree - No second bachelor's degree will be conferred until the candidate has completed at least twenty-four semester hours at Texas Western College in addition to those counted toward the bachelor's degree requiring the higher number of semester hours of credit.
 Two bachelor's degrees may not be awarded to any candidate at the same commencement.
 Students working toward a second bachelor's degree will register as undergraduate students.